How to Get Into Loyola Medical School

 The final application materials you’ll have to submit are letters of recommendation.
 Loyola asks its prospective students to submit at least three letters but no more than six.

 While a committee letter is preferred, you may also submit individual letters.
-These letters will be best received if written by mentors that can accurately attest to your character, academic potential, personal qualities, and abilities.
+These letters will be best received if written by mentors who can accurately attest to your character, academic potential, personal qualities, and abilities.

 At least one should come from a science professor and a supervisor.
 It’s recommended the remaining letter(s) be written by academic faculty who have taught you in a classroom or laboratory setting.